Asynchronous Transfer Mode (ATM) in Computer Network

 - ATM WANs –

-It can be used as a WAN to send cells over long distances, router serving as a end-point between ATM network and other networks, which has two stacks of protocol.
+It can be used as a WAN to send cells over long distances, a router serving as an end-point between ATM network and other networks, which has two stacks of the protocol.

 - Multimedia virtual private networks and managed services –

-It helps in managing ATM, LAN, voice and video services and is capable of full-service virtual private-networking, which includes integrated access of multimedia.
+It helps in managing ATM, LAN, voice, and video services and is capable of full-service virtual private networking, which includes integrated access to multimedia.

 - Frame relay backbone –